joybob22/Mtech-Lessons/Unit 1/2 - Constants Variables and Data Types.md

 When giving names to our constants and variables we use something called camelCase.
 The naming convention goes as following:
 - No spaces
 - First word is lower case
-- Each word after has the first letter capitilized
+- Each word after has the first letter capitalized

 It is helpful to be exact when naming our constants and variables.
 This makes it easier to recall and find variables and constants we have created.
 Here are some examples: